Short Answer

 Contract Snapshot

-This market resolves to YES if any Freddie Mac Primary Mortgage Market Survey (PMMS) release, between its issuance and December 31, 2026, reports the 30-year fixed-rate mortgage average below 5.75%, verified by Freddie Mac.
-Otherwise, the market resolves to NO. The market closes early if the YES condition is met, or by December 31, 2026, 11:55 am EST if the condition is not met.
+This market resolves to YES if any Freddie Mac Primary Mortgage Market Survey (PMMS) release, between its issuance and December 31, 2026, inclusive, reports the 30-year fixed-rate mortgage average below 5.75%.
+Otherwise, it resolves to NO by the December 31, 2026, 11:55 am EST deadline.
+The market opens on April 21, 2026, and will close early if the YES condition is met, with payouts projected 30 minutes after closing.

 Available Contracts